The Ultimate Guide to Custom Watercooling your PC

 If you mentally checked yes to all of the above, let’s get started.

-One of the most asked questions, even amongst the pros, is what the best water cooling loop order is?
+One of the most asked questions even amongst the pros is what is the best water cooling loop order?
 The truth is that temperatures throughout the loop will only vary +/- 1*c at any one time and will not make or break a record-breaking overclock.
 My advice has always been to set it up however it looks best with one exception –

-The only requirement when you are constructing your loop is to make sure the reservoir is feeding the pump (and positioned above); it will make bleeding the system easier, but it will prolong the life of the pump.
+The only requirement when you are constructing your loop is to make sure the reservoir is feeding the pump (and positioned above), not only will it make bleeding the system easier but it will prolong the life of the pump.

 A dry pump is a dead pump!

-Even after you leak-tested and put your components in, it is always wise to monitor the situation, pad barbs and the top of the graphics cards with kitchen paper and make sure no further leaks have appeared.
-When moving tubing around, sometimes it can dislodge the barb and make it loose, resulting in a small leak that gets worse and worse – be safe and double-check everything.
+Even after you have leak tested and put your components in, it is always wise to monitor the situation, pad barbs and the top of graphics cards with kitchen paper and make sure no further leaks have appeared.
+When moving tubing around sometimes it can dislodge the barb and make it loose resulting is a small leak that over time gets worse and worse – be safe and double-check everything.

 A mistake plenty of people have made before and only applies to leucite top cooling blocks and reservoirs.

-When using compression fittings, remember to allow some when you are securing your tubes into place.
-As you tighten them up, the barbs will slightly tighten as well.
+When using compression fittings remember to allow some give for when you are securing your tubes into place, as you tighten them up the barbs will slightly tighten as well.

-Using the correct screws is so important when fixing your fans onto your radiator.
-If the screws are too long, its possible to puncture the radiator and cause a leak.
+Using the correct screws is so important when fixing your fans onto your radiator, if the screws are to long its possible to puncture the radiator and cause a leak.

-Many manufacturers have moved cooling lines further in as well as putting blanking plates below the screws to stop this from happening.
-Still, if you are on a budget, many radiators do not factor this into their design.
+Many manufacturers have moved cooling lines further in as well as putting blanking plates below the screws to stop this from happening but if you are on a budget many radiators do not factor this into their design.

 Never underestimate the power and importance of quality airflow through the case.
-It does not just apply to people cooling on with air alone, but to us, the watercooler’s airflow is vital to keeping temperatures down and stable.
+It does not just apply to people cooling on with air alone but to us watercooler’s as well, airflow is vital to keeping temperatures down and stable.

-Even if you are cooling all the components in your case, they will still generate heat.
-Heat will build up in the case (and around your radiators), increasing the ambient case temperature and reducing your radiator’s cooling efficiency.
+Even if you are cooling all the components in your case they will still generate heat.
+Heat is going to build up in the case (and around your radiators) increasing the ambient case temperature reducing the cooling efficiently of your radiator.

-Bleeding your water cooling system takes patience and can often be frustrating but getting every air bubble out of the loop.
-Still, it’s an essential step if you want consistent temperatures.
+Bleeding your water cooling system takes patience and can often be frustrating but getting every air bubble out of the loop but it’s an essential step if you want consistent temperatures.

 There are a few tips that can help bleed your loop easier and reduce the beads of sweat accumulating on your brow.
 Bleeding your water loop does not have to be a stressful experience if you are pre-armed with some tips!